MunawarRaza/prometheus/README.md

 >Give all values from last 5 minutes.

 When we want to get the data from a specific time like we query give me the data of last three minutes.
 It will return all the data which was scrapped against each timeseries in last three minutes and for each result timestamp would be different.
 It could be scrapped 1 time, 10 times etc. e.g

 Following query means, get the total cpu seconds in last three minutes. node_cpu_seconds_total[3m]

 let's spouse Above query will return following data as shown in picture.
-We got tow metrics with unique labels therefor there are two timeseries.
+We got two metrics with unique labels therefor there are two timeseries.
 Since it is giving us different time for each value of each timeseries, this is called Range vector

 ![alt text](https://github.com/MunawarRaza/prometheus/blob/main/assests/range_vector_data_type_example.png)